The Paris Review: Emerging writers

-Aisha Sabatini Sloan is an emerging writer with a monthly column, "Detroit Archives".
-The series explores her family history through iconic landmarks in Detroit.
+In recent years, The Paris Review has continued to feature emerging voices.
+Aisha Sabatini Sloan contributes a monthly column, “Detroit Archives,” exploring her family history through iconic landmarks in Detroit.

 Interviews

-An interview with E. M. Forster — an acquaintance of Plimpton's from his days at King's College, Cambridge — became the first in a long series of author interviews, now known as the Writers at Work series.
+An interview with E. M. Forster, an acquaintance of Plimpton's from his days at Kings College at the University of Cambridge, was the first in a long series of author interviews, now known as the "Writers at Work" series.

 Prints and posters

 In 1964, The Paris Review initiated a series of prints and posters by contemporary artists with the goal of establishing an ongoing relationship between the worlds of writing and art—Drue Heinz, then publisher of The Paris Review, shared credit with Jane Wilson for initiating the series.
 In the half century since its inception, the series has featured notable New York artists of the postwar decades, including Louise Bourgeois, Willem de Kooning, David Hockney, Helen Frankenthaler, Keith Haring, Robert Indiana, Jimmy Ernst, Alex Katz, Ellsworth Kelly, Sol LeWitt, Roy Lichtenstein, Robert Motherwell, Louise Nevelson, Claes Oldenburg, Robert Rauschenberg, Larry Rivers, James Rosenquist, Ed Ruscha and Andy Warhol.

 The series, suspended after George Plimpton's death in 2003, was relaunched in 2012 with a print by Donald Baechler.